JuliaAI/MLJ.jl/docs/src/controlling_iterative_models.md

 ## Using training losses, and controlling model tuning

-Some iterative models report a training loss, as a byproduct of a `fit!` call, and these can be used in two ways:
+Some iterative models report a training loss, as a byproduct of a `fit!` call and these can be used in two ways:

 1. To supplement an out-of-sample estimate of the loss in deciding when to stop, as in the `PQ` stopping criterion (see [Prechelt, Lutz (1998)](https://link.springer.com/chapter/10.1007%2F3-540-49430-8_3))); or

-2. As a (generally less reliable) substitute for an out-of-sample loss, when wishing to train excusivley on all supplied data.
+2. As a (generally less reliable) substitute for an out-of-sample loss, when wishing to train exclusively on all supplied data.

 To have `IteratedModel` bind all data to the training machine and use training losses in place of an out-of-sample loss, specify